zms-publishing/ZMS/docs/llm_configuration.md

 - Import or enable the `llm_chat` metaobject from package `com.zms.llm`.
 - Insert an `llm_chat` block into a page.

-The block uses the existing `++rest_api/llm_chat` endpoint, supports multi-turn history, optional agent mode (tool-calling via `llmtools`), and stores chat history per block in browser localStorage.
+The block uses the existing `++rest_api/llm_chat` endpoint, supports multi-turn history, optional agent mode (tool-calling via built-in or profile-based `llmtools`), and stores chat history per block in browser localStorage.

 ## Configuration Properties